nonomal/Fail2Ban-Report/Setup-Instructions.md

 ## ✅ Requirements

-- A Linux system with the following installed:
+- A Linux system (tested with debian only) with the following installed:
   - `fail2ban`
   - `jq`
   - `ufw` (only UFW is supported at this time)